surajverma/homehub/README.md

 Contributions are always welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## Disclaimer & Security Notice

+This software is being provided to the community "as is."
+This means it comes **without any warranty or guarantee of any kind.** While I've done my best to build it, I can't promise it will be perfect, fit your exact needs, or be 100% free of bugs.

+**Please be aware that you are using this software at your own risk.** The authors and contributors are not responsible for any problems, damages, or data loss that might occur from using it.

+### 🛡️ Important Security Notice

+This project is built for use on a **local or trusted network** (like your home).

+It is **not designed or hardened to be safely exposed to the public internet.** If you choose to host this software publicly, you are solely responsible for performing a full security review and adding the necessary protections before you do so.

 ## Have Fun!